 Home on the Water

 Back in 2015, Allison Lukes and Lee Chapman were living in a van down by the river.
 But it was a Volkswagen Vanagon and a river in Decorah, which is to say more #vanlife fantasy than failure to launch.
 They even had a 1-year-old boy.
 “We loved it,” says Allison, who grew up 10 miles south of town.
 She migrated to Minnesota and St. Louis for a time but returned to resurrect a shuttered paddling outfitter.

-On Labor Day, the couple will wrap their third season running O.F.F.
+In 2018, the couple wrapped their fourth season running O.F.F.
 The Driftless Wellness and Adventure Company.
-They supply tubes, canoes, kayaks and shuttle services to thousands of visitors (many staying at the nearby campground).
+Seasonally, they supply tubes, canoes, kayaks and shuttle services to thousands of visitors (many staying at the nearby campground).
 Floats on the Upper Iowa carry paddlers past towering limestone walls and dense woods.
-They plan to add fresh, local food to their business, prepared by Lee, who has worked as a chef.

 “We’re just small-town people working up to our full dream,” Allison says.
 Before baby No. 2, they moved to a house downtown, because “running water is pretty important when you have kids.”
-But the river still calls their names (and other people’s, too) day and night—the couple added moonlight floats this year.
+But the river still calls their names (and other people’s, too) day and night.

 Allison & Lee’s Top Pick: Phelps Park Bluffs surround hiking trails, a band shell and playgrounds.
 It’s a great spot for families.

 Trails and Falls Trout Run Trail is an 11-mile paved loop around town that crisscrosses streams.
 Find artwork, autumn color and the trout hatchery along the route.
 For pretty waterfalls, follow short hiking trails to see Dunning’s Springs and Malanaphy Falls.